google/oss-fuzz/docs/advanced-topics/corpora.md

 ## Corpus backups

-We also keep daily zipped backups of your corpora.
-These can be accessed from the `corpus_backup` column of the fuzzer statistics page.
-Downloading these can also be significantly faster than `gsutil -m rsync` on the corpus bucket.
+We keep daily zipped backups of your corpora.
+These can be accessed from the **corpus_backup** column of the fuzzer statistics page.
+Downloading these can be significantly faster than running `gsutil -m rsync` on the corpus bucket.